Yankees vs. Astros Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has 105 hits with 14 doubles, two triples, 18 home runs, 61 walks and 70 RBI.
-He's also stolen four bases.
+- Alex Bregman has put up 105 hits with 14 doubles, two triples, 18 home runs and 62 walks.
+He has driven in 70 runs with four stolen bases.

 Bregman Recent Games